-Silva Polaris is a quite popular compass from a known brand.
+Silva Explorer is a quite popular compass from a known brand.
 It has a slim design and high accuracy.
 The transparent baseplate has both inch and millimeter rulers, as well as a scale for map reading.
 The bearing is friction-free, which allows the needle to freely and steadily move in the clear liquid.

 SE CC4580 Military Compass is helpful for any occasion: hiking, training and surviving.
 It has a camouflage cover and even water-resistant pouch.
 It’s very accurate, with several features that help its accuracy, such as sighting lines, tripod screw hole and conversion charts.

 Cammenga 27CS Lensatic Compass is widely used by globally operating agencies and militaries.
 It’s very durable in any condition; there are hikers who used it in heavy rains without any hiccup.
 This is thanks to the excellent waterproof casing and luminous parts.